West Palm Beach Burglary Lawyer

 If you have been charged with burglary in Florida, you need to ensure that you have a dedicated legal representative by your side.

 Contact William Wallshein, an effective and experienced West Palm Beach criminal defense attorney who routinely handles burglary charges.
 Having served as a state prosecutor for 5 years, I know how law enforcement deals with burglary cases.
 I will work diligently and thoroughly to provide you with a strong defense.
-Click here, or call 561-533-1221 to schedule a free initial consultation at either my Palm Beach Gardens office or in West Palm Beach.
+Click here, or call 561-533-1221 to schedule a free initial consultation at either my West Palm Beach office or in West Palm Beach.
 I accept credit cards.

 - Possession of Burglary Tools